globallyunique/beyond-data-mesh/beyond-data-mesh.md

 - *Sources* - A way to name and describe the data loaded into your warehouse by your Extract and Load tools.
 - *Tests* - built from SQL queries that you can write to test the models.
 - *Exposures* - A way to define and describe a downstream use of your project.
-- *Macros* - Blocks of code written in Jinja, a templating language that you can reuse multiple times.
+- *Macros* - Blocks of code written in Jinja, a templating language, that enables you to write code you can then reuse multiple times.

 The following pictures show examples of some dbt configuration language files.
 The first is a dbt model which, in this example, is nothing more than SQL placed in a file in the proper place in the dbt configuration structure.